Bengals beat Ravens to avoid coin flip, set up home rematch | Times Leader

 Click here to subscribe today or Login.

 Their reward?
-Hosting the Ravens again in the first round of the playoffs next week.
+Hosting the Ravens again in the first round of the playoffs.

 Joe Burrow threw for a touchdown and Joe Mixon ran for another as the Bengals took advantage of four Ravens turnovers to win 27-16 on Sunday.